Castle of Bouka: History

+Under the Ottomans (1478 – 1684)

 The castle was built by the Ottomans in 1478, fifteen years after their definite occupation of the region of Preveza and Riniassa.
-The date of the castle's construction is also mentioned in the Short Chronicle number 71.7: ἔκτισεν τὴν Πρέβεζαν ἐπὶ ἔτους ‚ςϡπς΄, "he fortified Preveza in the year 6986 [Anno Mundi]".
-The year 6986 Anno Mundi corresponds to 1.9.1477-31.8.1478 in the Gregorian calendar.
-The construction of the castle at the mouth of the Ambracian Gulf was immediately recognized by Leonardo III Tocco, Count of Cephalonia, in a manuscript letter written on 31 March 1478, as a danger for the Republic of Venice.
-Because of this, he sent his relative, Bogordo di Tocco, to Venice in order to seek its assistance.
-In this letter the castle is mentioned as "castello ala bucca delo gulfo" ("castle at the mouth/entrance of the gulf").
-During the first Ottoman years, the castle became known as Preveze kalesi, and eventually gave its name to the small human settlement which was formed north of the castle.
-The first time that the name Preveza has been recorded on a clearly dated document is in a letter by f.
+The date of the castle's construction is also mentioned in the Short Chronicle number 71.7: ἔκτισεν τὴν Πρέβεζαν ἐπὶ ἔτους ‚ςϡπς΄, which means: "He fortified Preveza in the year 6986" Anno Mundi].
+The year 6986 Anno Mundi corresponds to 1.9.1477 – 31.8.1478 in the Gregorian calendar.

+Leonardo III Tocco, Count of Cephalonia, in a manuscript letter written on 31 March 1478, and addressed to a member of a powerful Venetian family, immediately recognised and pointed out that the construction of the castle at the mouth of the Ambracian Gulf was a danger for the Republic of Venice.
+Because of this, he sent his relative, Bogordo di Tocco, to Venice in order to seek their assistance.
+In Leonardo's letter the castle is mentioned as "castello ala bucca delo gulfo" ("castle at the mouth/entrance of the gulf").

+During the first Ottoman years, the castle became known as Preveze kalesi, (the castle in the Passage), and it eventually gave its name to the small human settlement which was formed north of the castle.
+The first time that the name Preveza has been recorded, on a clearly dated document, is in a letter by f.
 Leonardo Michiel of Corfu, in 1481.
+Despite the fact that Preveza is mentioned in two versions of The Chronicle of Morea (the French version of the Brussels manuscript, and the Greek version of the Copenhagen manuscript), which are considered to be dated in the late 14th or the early 15th century, Karabelas refutes this view and proposes the re-dating of these two manuscripts.

-The castle was presumably strengthened by the Ottomans in 1486-87, as well as in 1495 in order to ward off the imminent danger from the West, due to the conquering plans of the French king Charles VIII, which, however, were eventually abandoned.

-The castle was also improved in 1530, in 1552 during the reign of Suleiman the Magnificent, and by the Venetians, after they conquered Preveza, in 1684.
+The castle was presumably strengthened by the Ottomans in 1486–87, as well as in 1495 in order to ward off the imminent danger from the West, due to the conquering plans of the French king Charles VIII, which, however, were eventually abandoned.
+The castle was also improved in 1502, in 1530, in 1552 during the reign of Suleiman the Magnificent, in 1572, and by the Venetians, after they conquered Preveza, in 1684.

-When the great Ottoman traveler Evliya Çelebi visited Preveza, around 1670, he described Bouka as a castle guarded by a garrison of 250 soldiers, with narrow streets, and about 100 small houses without gardens, as well as a mosque constructed by Sultan Süleyman I (r.
-1520-66).
-Outside the walls of the castle were 300 large houses with gardens and a bazaar with 100 shops.
+When the great Ottoman traveler Evliya Çelebi visited Preveza, around 1670, he described Bouka as a castle guarded by a garrison of 250 soldiers, with narrow streets, and about 100 small houses without gardens, as well as a mosque constructed by Sultan Suleiman I (r.
+1520 – 1566).
+Outside the walls of the castle there were 300 large houses with gardens and a bazaar with 100 shops.

+The castle under attack

+During its Ottoman "life" the castle was attacked by opposing forces four times.